1.1 Activity Summary

 Creating a Google Workspace Service Account & User Account

-Using the JSON file downloaded during the Service Account creation, and the identified user account, you can then configure Credentials in the ActiveNav Cloud platform.
+The JSON file downloaded during the Service Account creation and the identified user account will be used later to configure credentials in the ActiveNav Cloud platform.

 iManage Cloud Repository